Are you ready to launch your own offsite backup and recovery service using a WholesaleBackup Microsoft Azure Backup Server?

 Storage use managed disks > No

 Virtual network > no change

 Subnet > provide a name if it’s not named already

 Public IP address > change from dynamic to static

-Network security group (firewall) > add new rule for HTTPS traffic it automatically chooses port 443, and you can provide a description for the rule e.g.) allow HTTPS/SSL backup traffic
+Network security group (firewall) > add a new rule for HTTPS traffic it automatically chooses port 443, and you can provide a description for the rule e.g.) allow HTTPS/SSL backup traffic

 Extensions > No extensions